fhdm-dev/scoppy/docs/wiki/fscope-dso-500k-v2-usage.md

 _H17_
 <br>
 Restart/Reset.
 Shorting these will restart the DSO-500K.
 A momentary switch could be soldered to these holes/pads to make it easier to restart the oscilloscope.
-Double clicking the switch will cause the Pico W on the DSO-500K to enter USB mass storage mode.
+Double clicking the switch will cause the Pico (or Pico W) to enter USB mass storage mode.

 _H7, H15_
 <br>